DanielVandH/ProfileLikelihood.jl/README.md

 Here, the parameter values used for each parameter are given in `parameter_values`, with parameter indices (or symbols) mapped to these values.
 Similarly, the values of the profile log-likelihood are stored in `profile_values`.
 We use a spline (see Interpolations.jl) to make the profile log-likelihood a continuous function, and these splines are given by `splines`.
 Next, the computed confidence intervals are given in `confidence_intervals`, with a confidence interval represented by a `ConfidenceInterval` struct.
 Lastly, since computing the profile log-likelihood function requires an optimisation problem with one variable fixed and the others free, we obtain for each profile log-likelihood value a set of optimised parameters -- these parameters are given in `other_mles`.

 If `prof` is a `ProfileLikelihoodSolution`, then you can also call it as e.g. `prof(0.5, 1)` to evaluate the profile log-likelihood function of the first parameter at the point `0.5`.
 Alternatively, `prof(0.7, :α)` does the same but for the parameter `:α` at the point `0.7`.
 You can also index `prof` at a specific index (or symbol) to see the results only for that parameter, e.g. `prof[1]` or `prof[:α]`; this returns a `ProfileLikelihoodSolutionView`.

+## Propagating uncertainty: Prediction intervals

+The confidence intervals obtained from profiling can be used to obtain approximate prediction intervals via *profile-wise profile likelihoods*, as defined e.g. in [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367), for a prediction function $\boldsymbol q(\boldsymbol\theta)$.
+These intervals can be based on varying a single parameter, or by taking the union of individual prediction intervals.
+The main function for this is `get_prediction_intervals`.
+Rather than explain in full detail here, please refer to the second example below (the logistic ODE example), where we reproduce the first case study of [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367).

 # Examples